joeytakeda/misc/table.md

 #### **Attributes**

 Attributes
+@datcat

-@datcatcontains a PID (persistent identifier) that aligns the given element with the appropriate Data Category (or categories) in ISOcat.
+contains a PID (persistent identifier) that aligns the given element with the appropriate Data Category (or categories) in ISOcat.
+**Status**

+Optional

+**Datatype**

-**Status**Optional**Datatype** 1–∞ occurrences of teidata.pointer separated by whitespace
+ 1–∞ occurrences of teidata.pointer separated by whitespace

+@valueDatcat

-@valueDatcatcontains a PID (persistent identifier) that aligns the content of the given element or the value of the given attribute with the appropriate simple Data Category (or categories) in ISOcat.
+contains a PID (persistent identifier) that aligns the content of the given element or the value of the given attribute with the appropriate simple Data Category (or categories) in ISOcat.
+**Status**

+Optional

+**Datatype**

-**Status**Optional**Datatype** 1–∞ occurrences of teidata.pointer separated by whitespace
+ 1–∞ occurrences of teidata.pointer separated by whitespace